Vermilion Energy: Operations

 In Canada, Vermilion's operations are focused in the West Pembina region near Drayton Valley in Alberta, in the Peace River Arch in northeast British Columbia and northwest Alberta and the Northgate Region of southeast Saskatchewan and southwest Manitoba.

 Vermilion's activities in the United States are targeting oil and gas development in the Turner Sands tight-oil play.

 Vermilion has become the largest oil producer in France.
 In 2017, under a new climate change bill, Vermilion will no longer be an oil producer for France as of 2040.
 The company estimates there are more than 1.7 billion barrels of original oil in place in the five biggest conventional oil pools.

 In the Netherlands, the company has undeveloped land base approximately 800000 acre.
 The Netherlands is characterized by high impact natural gas drilling and development.
 Vermilion's natural gas production in the Netherlands is priced of Title Transfer Facility (TTF).

-In Germany, the assets include four natural gas producing fields across 11 production licenses, spanning 1100000 acre in the prolific North German Basin.
+In Germany, the company’s assets include four natural gas fields across 11 production licenses, covering 1,100,000 acres (4,500 km²) in the North German Basin.

 Vermilion is the operator and minority owner of the Corrib gas project in Ireland.
 At peak production, the Corrib project has been projected to supply 60-65% of the country's natural gas demand and over 90% of the country's natural gas production.
 First-gas from Corrib began on 30 December 2015.

 Wandoo is Vermilion's Australian asset, an offshore oil field and platform approximately 80 km off the northwest coast of Australia.
 Wandoo production receives a premium to Brent Crude pricing.
 Vermilion originally purchased a 60% operated interest in Wandoo in 2005.
 The company then purchased the remaining 40% interest in Wandoo in 2007.